talon-one/talon_one.js/docs/ManagementApi.md

   'pageSize': 1000, // Number | The number of items in the response.
   'skip': 56, // Number | The number of items to skip when paging through large result sets.
   'sort': "sort_example", // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
-  'name': "name_example", // String | Only return reports matching the customer name 'integrationId': "integrationId_example", // String | Filter results performing an exact matching against the profile integration identifier.
+  'name': "name_example", // String | Only return reports matching the customer name.
+  'integrationId': "integrationId_example", // String | Filter results performing an exact matching against the profile integration identifier.
-  'campaignName': "campaignName_example", // String | Only return reports matching the campaignName 'advocateName': "advocateName_example" // String | Only return reports matching the current customer referrer name };
+  'campaignName': "campaignName_example", // String | Only return reports matching the campaign name.
+  'advocateName': "advocateName_example" // String | Only return reports matching the current customer referrer name.
+};
 apiInstance.getCustomerActivityReportsWithoutTotalCount(rangeStart, rangeEnd, applicationId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);